-This thesis is dealing with human health and transportation.
-Its primary focus is the relation between transportation and the health impacts.
+This research deals with human health and transportation.
 The purpose of this research is to provide the significance of different transportation factors that affect human health.
-This study further makes recommendations on changes to the transportation system that can result in better health outcomes.
 Transportation system plays a significant role in the behavior of a community.
-The research is progressing for incorporating the various ill effects of how and what transportation does to human health and how the effects can be deprived.
-The intention is to identify and adopt healthy and sustainable transportation alternatives to prevent the deficient effects of transport systems on human health.
-The convergence of health, environment and other social concerns on transportation are stated in this research, and their correlation is intended to be derived.
+The research investigates various transportation-related factors that may affect human health.
+It is intended to identify and adopt healthy and sustainable transportation alternatives to prevent the deficient effects of transport systems on human health.
+The convergence of health, environment and other social concerns on transportation are stated in this research, and their correlation is derived.
 Statistical analysis of the relationship is also processed in this research.